If an aircraft is co-owned can the operations management be carried out by a third party and operated under Part-NCC?

 Yes, ORO.GEN.110(j) requires all operators to establish and maintain dangerous goods training programmes as required by the ICAO Technical Instructions.
 The Technical Instructions (Part one, Chapter four) requires operators to provide relevant employees with dangerous goods training, whether or not the operator is approved to carry dangerous goods.
 We provide further information on dangerous goods training.

-Flight Crew operating an aircraft under Part-NCC must hold a Part-FCL licence or a validation issued under Annex III
+Flight Crew operating an aircraft under Part-NCC must hold a Part-FCL licence or a validation issued under Annex III of Part-FCL.

 Flight Time Limitation implementing rules for NCC operations have not yet been developed by EASA therefore national FTL rules will be used.